jessicarush/react-notes/state_with_hooks.md

   }
 ```

-So, if we were to put all our state values into one object, we would need to use the spread operator on `...state` to ensure we don;t loose our other values:
+So, if we were to put all our state values into one object, we would need to use the spread operator on `...state` to ensure we don't loose our other values:

 ```javascript